 Any digital marketer will tell you that SEO is the foundation for your entire digital marketing presence.
 From building your website, to running Google ads, to even paying for social media advertising, this is the method that is going to put you on the radar.

 SEO is the optimization of your website for search engines like Google, Bing, Yahoo!, etc. The practice exists to help your site rank in the top spots and be seen by your customers over your competitors’ sites.

 But it isn’t just a bunch of speculation and non-FDA approved herbal remedy solutions.
 SEO tactics are proven methods that search engines like Google have even confirmed to influence rankings.

-If you’re looking for general snapshot of what SEO is without really diving into and reading everything I have to say, then take a look at the Periodic Table of SEO factors the geniuses at Search Engine Journal came up with:
+If you’re looking for a general snapshot of what SEO is without really diving into and reading everything I have to say, then take a look at the Periodic Table of SEO factors the team at Search Engine Journal came up with:

 A Simple Analogy

-Picture this, your website is like your digital store or location.
-Now imagine someone finds your store through advertisements elsewhere and has high expectations.
+Your website is like your digital store or location.
+Imagine someone finds your store through advertisements elsewhere and has high expectations.
 They enter your building (website) and see that the floor is dirty, you’re out of stock on products, and your sales staff doesn’t know anything.

 Just like a store, SEO needs to be maintained routinely.
 Traffic patterns need to be reviewed, the quality of the content needs to be updated and changed to conform to the market search patterns and requests, and your site needs to conform to new search engine algorithm updates.